Lime365/wow-fishbot/README.md

 # Wow Fishbot by Snacks-Razorgore

-Sorry for the poor quality, had to scale down due to github size limit https://user-images.githubusercontent.com/60894523/153054490-571a2733-e86d-4264-83f0-b63a2e313248.mp4
+Sorry for the poor quality, had to scale down due to github size limit. https://user-images.githubusercontent.com/60894523/153054490-571a2733-e86d-4264-83f0-b63a2e313248.mp4